OpenUpSA/elections-api/README.md

     http://election-results.code4sa.org/national/2009/ward/

 then the API will respond with a list of all the known wards, which can be paged through.
-But for a quicker way of targeting a specific area's results we can include optional filter arguments.
+But for a quicker way of targeting a specific area's results, an optional filter argument can be included.
 This can narrow down the search to a province, municipality, or ward of interest, e.g.

     http://election-results.code4sa.org/national/2009/ward/?municipality=EC102